 - Make the current page “bold” – Visually emphasize the current page in the trail to make it scannable.

-- Place above the fold – Having breadcrumbs visible without scrolling improves clicks and SEO value.
+- Place above the fold – Having breadcrumbs visible without scrolling improves clicks.

 - Monitor click-through rate – Watch CTR data in analytics to ensure people engage with the breadcrumb links.